85.4K - 85.4KShares

 As you can see from the table below, if your supporting ideas are missing or aren’t relevant then your Task Achievement score will drop – possibly to a 5!

-Don’t miss out on my new Patreon exclusive essays here and my IELTS writing marking service here.
+Don’t miss out on my new Patreon exclusive essays here if you want to really improve on IELTS!

 Dave